grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 }
 ```

 In this example, the `Recipient` is a peer of `Sender` (provided `Recipient` is not a value object or a data structure).
-The sender doesn't know
+The sender doesn't know:

 * the concrete type of `recipient`
 * when `recipient` was created
 * by whom `recipient` was created
 * how long will `recipient` object live after the `Sender` instance is destroyed
+* which other objects collaborate with `recipient`

 ## What are object's internals?